erwincoumans/motion_imitation/README.md

 # Motion Imitation

-Further development (bug fixes, new features etc) happen in the master branch.
+Further development (new features, bug fixes etc) happen in the master branch.
 The 'paper' branch of this repository contains the original code accompanying the paper:

 "Learning Agile Robotic Locomotion Skills by Imitating Animals",